 These services vary in the content they provide as well as price.
 Here’s a brief rundown of the biggest ones:

-- Playstation Vue: This is a great service for those looking for the best way to cut the cable cord without sacrificing the major cable channels.
-Despite its name, Playstation Vue works on all Android compatible devices, including Firestick and Fire TV.
-This service starts at $44.99, and includes 48 popular channels, such as ABC, CBS, FX, Cartoon Network, ESPN, ESPN2, and Disney Channel.
-You will get livestreams of these channels, which unfortunately means you will still have to sit through commercial breaks, but you will get access to sports, which other services do not offer.
+- Playstation Vue: This is an excellent service for those looking for the best way to cut the cable cord without sacrificing the major cable channels.
+Despite its name, PlayStation Vue works on all Android compatible devices, including Firestick and Fire TV.
+This service starts at $44.99 and includes 48 popular channels, such as ABC, CBS, FX, Cartoon Network, ESPN, ESPN2, and Disney Channel.
+You will get live streams of these channels, which unfortunately means you will still have to sit through commercial breaks, but you will get access to sports, which other services do not offer.

 - Sling TV: This is a great option to cut the cord on your cable tv without spending a ton of money.
 This service offers 30 major channels for $20 a month, making it the best alternative to cable for people who don’t need a lot of bells and whistles and need to stay on a budget.
 It includes a variety of ESPN channels, making it ideal for sports lovers.
 The best part about this service is that there’s no setup or box rental fee like traditional cable, so you aren’t locked into anything!

 If you want to maximize your Firestick or Fire TV to save money, one or more of these services can go a long way towards letting you cancel cable TV!

 However, there are still even cheaper options.